Personal information we hold

 BCH will also disclose personal information to other bodies or individuals when required to do so, this could be under an act of legislation, by a rule of law, or by court order.
 This may include;

 - any other regulatory body who can demonstrate that there is a legitimate purpose for the processing of your personal data.

 BCH may also disclose personal information on a discretionary basis for the purpose of, and in connection with, any legal proceedings or for obtaining legal advice.

 BCH holds your personal information as long as is necessary for the particular purpose/s for which it is processed.

-The minimum standards for retention of personal data held by BCH are in line with the National Police Chief’s Council (NPCC) Retention Schedule.
+The minimum standards for retention of personal data held by BCH are in line with the National Police Chief’s Council (NPCC) retention schedule (PDF, 2.19 MB).